SampsonML/path-minimized-latent-odes/README.md

 pip install -r requirements.txt
 ```
 > **Note:** This model requires JAX with CUDA support if you want GPU acceleration.
-> To do this please install visit here (https://docs.jax.dev/en/latest/installation.html) for the latest methods for GPU compatible JAX installations
+> To do this please visit here (https://docs.jax.dev/en/latest/installation.html) for the latest methods for GPU and TPU compatible JAX installations

 ## Usage